kiegroup/jbpm-dashboard/jbpm-dashboard-distributions/src/main/was8/README.md

   - Left side panel click on *Applications > Application types > Websphere enterprise applications*
   - Click on _Install_, select the *jbpm-dashbuilder_was_8.war* file from your local filesystem.
 Click _Next_
   - From here, you will be asked with several deployments settings.
-Click _Next_ until finished.
+  - You'll need to select the datasource created above as the datasource to be used by the application.
   - **DO NOT FORGET** to set <code>dashbuilder</code> as the webapp context path since that path is referred by some kie-wb modules.
+  - Click _Next_ until finished.

   Once deployed you can start/stop the application from the Websphere console.